collapsed-stacks/startups/questions/1593/what-s-a-good-way-to-capture-lead-information-at-events-tradeshows.md

 - posted by: [Rocky](https://stackexchange.com/users/4448541/rocky) on 2014-12-11
 - score: 1

-<p>Sometimes an analog solution is worth considering.
+Sometimes an analog solution is worth considering.
 If quantity of names is the most important part of the collection, consider asking for business cards, putting them in a bowl with a drawing for a gift card or something.
-Then get one of those business card scanners and it will OCR the cards into a spreadsheet for  you.</p>
+Then get one of those business card scanners and it will OCR the cards into a spreadsheet for  you.

-<p>Granted, business cards are becoming less popular these days.
-As a digital alternative, ask people to tweet you or follow you on twitter.</p>
+Granted, business cards are becoming less popular these days.
+As a digital alternative, ask people to tweet you or follow you on twitter.